Controlling barbecue temperature doesn’t need to be difficult. Here’s how to use your charcoal grill’s vents in 3 easy steps.

 - The aim is to create a healthy airflow that allows continuous heat, but without causing any flare ups or excessive heat.

-What else can affect charcoal grilling?
+What factors can affect charcoal grilling?

 Mastering temperature control through your grill’s vents isn’t the only thing to consider when grilling.
 Here are some others that you need to take into account.